Severe Injury Reports

 OSHA requires employers to report all severe work-related injuries, defined as an amputation, in-patient hospitalization, or loss of an eye.
 The requirement began on January 1, 2015.
 This page provides information from those reports, including a description of the incident and the name and address of the establishment where it happened.
 Injuries are coded using the Occupational Injury and Illness Classification System.

 You can download a file of the reports below.
-The reports will be updated periodically and represent federal OSHA states only.
-They do not reflect injuries in state plans.
+The reports will be updated periodically and represent incidents under federal OSHA jurisdiction only.
+They do not include incidents under state plan state jurisdiction.

 Please be aware the geocodes (latitude/longitude) provided were obtained through third party services based on address information provided with the injury report.
 The precision varies by case, and accuracy is not guaranteed.